anywhichway/reasondb/README.md

 Performance is tested using a single member object in a batch insertion or selection of 1,000 records, i.e. one insert statement with multiple records.
 The `select` test does a query but does not resolve data in teh records; hence, only index load and query time is included.
 The `read` test is the same as `select` but loads data for the selected object ids.
 The `cached select/read` is done immediately after an insert, so no additional disk access is required.

+Testing was conducted under Windows 10 64-bit on an Intel i7 Quad Core 2.6GHz machine with 8GB RAM and fixed hard drives.
+Numbers provided are the average of 5 runs.

 | Storage                    | insert rec/sec | select rec/sec | read rec/sec | cached select/read rec sec |
 |----------------------------|----------------|----------------|--------------|----------------------------|
 | JSONBlockStore (server)    | 700            | 41,500         | 3,100        | 32,500                     |